Health, Nutrition and Exercise Sciences

 • The Johns Hopkins University Schools of Medical Imaging offers clinical programs in Radiography, Nuclear Medicine Technology, and Diagnostic Medical Sonography.

-• The PSU Hershey Medical Center MLS Program offers students the opportunity for Medical Laboratory Science concentration students to complete their clinical training in this area.
+• The PSU Hershey Medical Center MLS program offers students the opportunity for Medical Laboratory Science concentration students to complete their clinical training in this area.

 • St. Joseph’s University (SJU), at its site in Lancaster, PA, offers students training Cardiac Sonography, Cardiovascular Technology, Diagnostic Medical Sonography, Medical Laboratory Science, Nuclear Medicine Technology, Surgical Technology, and Vascular Sonography;

-• The Thomas Jefferson University offers students the opportunity to study and complete their doctoral degree in Pharmacy.
+• Thomas Jefferson University offers students the opportunity to study and complete their doctoral degree in Pharmacy.

-• The Widener/Crozer Program offers students the opportunity to study Radiology Technician as well as Diagnostic Medical Sonography Technician.
+• The Widener/Crozer program offers students the opportunity to study Radiology Technician as well as Diagnostic Medical Sonography Technician.

 At the conclusion of the third year of study at Immaculata, the allied health student will transfer to a selected partner school program where they have been accepted for study in the clinical field.
 After successfully completing the first year of study at the partner institution, a minimum of 30 credits will be transferred back to Immaculata University and the student will be awarded a BS in Allied Health Science from Immaculata University.